hatakkey/MAG-cups/docs/fixed-sessions_verification.md

 "
 ```

-The radius debug can be checked from the log directory radiusd.log file
+The radius debug can be checked from the log directory `radiusd.log` file.

 ### 1.2. **Start dhcp session (no redundancy)**

- Another example with 10 DHCP sessions without redundancy
+ Another example with 10 DHCP sessions without redundancy.

 ```bash
 ./start_dhcp.sh